AI Use Cases/Law Firms

 2

-Step 2: AI models analyze this integrated dataset to identify which audience segments, keywords, and placements correlate with highest-value matters and optimal partner leverage ratios, while compliance engines scan all data for conflict-of-interest flags and privilege violations.
+Step 2: Models analyze this integrated dataset to identify which audience segments, keywords, and placements correlate with highest-value matters and optimal partner leverage ratios, while compliance engines scan all data for conflict-of-interest flags and privilege violations.

 3

-Step 3: The system automatically adjusts programmatic bids in real-time - increasing spend toward high-leverage practice groups with capacity, reducing spend on saturated segments, and pausing any campaigns that trigger ethics rule violations.
+Step 3: The system generates ranked bid recommendations - flagging where to increase spend toward high-leverage practice groups with capacity, where to reduce spend on saturated segments, and which campaigns to pause because they trigger ethics rule violations.

 4

-Step 4: Marketing team members review recommended bid adjustments, compliance alerts, and performance summaries in a single dashboard before changes deploy, maintaining human oversight on strategy and ethics.
+Step 4: Marketing team members review the recommended bid adjustments, compliance alerts, and performance summaries in a single dashboard, then apply the approved changes directly in the ad platform, maintaining human oversight on strategy and ethics.

 5

-Step 5: The platform continuously retrains its models using actual matter outcomes - tracking which acquired clients became profitable matters, which associates leveraged efficiently, and which campaigns drove realization rate improvements, creating compounding optimization month-over-month.
+Step 5: The platform continuously retrains its models using actual matter outcomes - tracking which acquired clients became profitable matters, which associates were used efficiently, and which campaigns drove realization rate improvements, creating compounding recommendation accuracy month-over-month.

 ROI & Revenue Impact

-Law firms deploying AI programmatic bidding typically see 28-38% reductions in cost-per-qualified-lead within 90 days, with realization rates improving 35-45% as marketing spend concentrates on practice groups and client profiles that actually convert to profitable matters.
-Non-billable marketing administrative time drops 22-30% when manual bid management and compliance audits become automated.
-For a mid-size firm spending $150K monthly on programmatic, this translates to $35-45K in recovered budget efficiency plus 60-80 partner hours monthly reclaimed from campaign oversight.
+Law firms deploying AI programmatic bidding typically target 28-38% reductions in cost-per-qualified-lead within 90 days, with realization rates improving meaningfully as marketing spend concentrates on practice groups and client profiles that actually convert to profitable matters.
+Non-billable marketing administrative time is targeted to drop 22-30% as manual bid management and compliance audits become automated - hours that go back to campaign strategy instead of spreadsheet maintenance.

 ROI compounds over 12 months as the system's predictive models mature.
 By month six, the AI identifies emerging practice group capacity patterns that marketing teams would miss manually, allowing proactive budget shifts before associates hit utilization ceilings.
-By month twelve, firms report 15-20% improvements in associate leverage ratios because intake quality - not just volume - improves.
-The system has essentially created a feedback loop where better-targeted campaigns drive higher-quality leads, which convert to matters that efficiently utilize junior staff.
-Cumulative annual savings for a $300K annual programmatic budget typically reach $85-120K, with additional upside from improved matter profitability margins.
+By month twelve, the business case targets 15-20% improvement in the profitability mix of acquired matters - more of the intake that actually uses associates efficiently, rather than matters that just add volume - because intake quality, not just volume, improves.
+The feedback loop is the point: better-targeted campaigns drive higher-quality leads, which convert to matters that use junior staff efficiently.
+For scale: cumulative annual savings on a $300K annual programmatic budget are modeled to reach $85-120K, with additional upside from improved matter profitability margins.
+Those are stated modeling assumptions, not observed results - the first deliverable of an engagement is rebuilding that math with your firm's own numbers.

 Target Scope